NLPcourse/Representation/README.md

 # Alternative Reading List

-If you have no choice on
+If you have no idea on paper selection, you can alternatively choose one form the following list for representation.

 | Paper | Materials |
 |-|-|